 To take the desired action you want.

-However to get your prospect to act, you need to grab his attention and keep it…all the way down to the last word.
-You need to push his emotional hot buttons and bring him to boiling point.
+However, to get your prospect to act, you need to grab his attention and keep it…all the way down to the last word.
+You need to push his emotional hot buttons and bring him to the boiling point.
 And you need to lift risk off his shoulders, overcome objections, ask for the sale and justify your price.

 Doing the above–without sounding like a robotic product description with a buy it now button–sounds like a handful doesn’t it?